Coronavirus sports hack: Cardboard cutouts of fans root their favorite teams from the stands

 When that resumption will happen, exactly, is unclear.
 The league was originally expected back on May 9, though not to the usual cheering crowds.
 On Thursday, the German government delayed a decision on the return until next week.

-As the coronavirus pandemic cancels or delays major sporting events around the world, the Bundesliga has been suspended since March 13.
+As the coronavirus pandemic cancels or postpones major sporting events around the world, the Bundesliga has been suspended since March 13.
 It still has nine match days left to complete the season.

+Bundesliga teams continue to train in small groups but have yet to resume full team training, and the league has started testing players from the first and second divisions for COVID-19.
+The league has said no more than 330 people can assemble at a stadium for matches, CNET sister site CBS Sports reports, while Simon Rolfes, sporting director of the team Bayer Leverkusen, said most of those would be security personnel to prevent fans from gathering.

 Germany isn't the only country where sports events have proceeded without (living, breathing) fans in attendance.
 In Taiwan, cardboard cutouts of fans have attended Chinese Professional Baseball League games.
 Some carry signs in support of their teams, while others point their cardboard cameras at the field.
 They cannot, however, be seen doing the wave.

-Discuss: Coronavirus sports hack: Cardboard fans fill the stands to cheer their teams
+Discuss: Coronavirus sports hack: Cardboard fans fill the stands to root for their team

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.